joshuacedwards1/practice/README.md

 # practice
 A big thanks to freeCodeCamp for the instructions and guidance their courses provide.
-Much of the code I wrote here I used to solve the challenges, lessons, and projects in the freeCodeCamp curriculum.
+This repository is to show understanding and mastery of the challenges, lessons, and projects in the freeCodeCamp curriculum.
+I first completed the challenges and projects using freeCodeCamp's embedded code editor.
+Afterwards, to cement the knowledge of the concepts taught and gain experience with a real world text editor, I wrote the same code in Visual Studio Code.